-This divide and conquer approach seems logical but it favors local optimization at the expense of longer-term system throughput i.e. real results.
-This problem is even further exacerbated when we attach incentives to these local KPIs.
+This divide-and-conquer approach seems logical, but it favors local optimization at the expense of longer-term system throughput, i.e., real results.
+This problem is further exacerbated when we attach incentives to these local KPIs.

 Let me illustrate first with some examples from the product world:

-- If you simply incentivize marketers to drive more leads, your ad budget gets spent and you get more leads — but longer-term conversion rates tend to go down.
+- If you incentivize marketers to drive more leads, your ad budget gets spent, and you get more leads — but longer-term conversion rates tend to go down.

-- If you simply incentivize salespeople to close accounts, magically accounts close usually towards the end of the month.
+- If you incentivize salespeople to close accounts, magically, accounts close usually towards the end of the month.
 If you study longer-term effects, you find that accounts closed during the last week of the month tend to churn more than others.

-- If you simply incentivize software developers to write more lines of code, more lines of code get written, but performance and quality suffer.
+- If you incentivize software developers to write more lines of code, more lines get written, but performance and quality suffer.

 Building something nobody wants on time and within budget is still not the right metric.

-In the world of innovation, if you incentivize innovation managers simply to run hackathons or launch accelerators, the money gets spent: t-shirts get printed, foosball tables get purchased, Lean Canvases get hung.
+In the world of innovation, if you incentivize innovation managers to run hackathons or launch accelerators, the money gets spent: t-shirts get printed, foosball tables get purchased, and Lean Canvases get hung.

 But these aren’t the right metrics either.

-I once had a conversation with an accelerator that had low follow-on investment after their Demo Day.
-Their teams were really early stage and 12-weeks just wasn’t enough time for acceleration and education.
-My suggestion was raising the bar on their application process and requiring their teams to level up on some basic business modeling concepts.
-They were afraid this could create too much signup friction and feared that the number of applications would drop which wouldn’t look good to their stakeholders.
+After their Demo Day, I once had a conversation with an accelerator with low follow-on investment.
+Their teams were early stage, and 12 weeks wasn’t enough time for acceleration and education.
+My suggestion was to raise the bar on their application process and require their teams to level up on some basic business modeling concepts.
+They feared this could create too much signup friction, and the number of applications would drop, which wouldn’t look good to their stakeholders.
 So they chose against it.

 Even well-intentioned key activities, like running customer interviews, can be gamed when framed with the wrong incentives.
 The NSF I-Corps program, for instance, requires that scientists run 100 interviews as a pre-condition to securing a grant.
 Guess what?
 Exactly 100 interviews get run!

-In each of these cases, people are attempting to optimize for the shorter-term sub-funnel but then getting stuck deeper down the funnel.
+In each of these cases, people attempt to optimize for the shorter-term sub-funnel but get stuck deeper down the funnel.

 You have to start with a holistic view of the funnel.